ambushjs/ambush/README.md

 ### Code of Conduct

-We adhere to the [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a respectful and inclusive community.
+We adhere to the [Code of Conduct][conduct] to ensure a respectful and inclusive community.
 Please review it and follow the guidelines when participating in this project.

 ### License